 The Grammar School mathematics program develops mathematical thinkers who can compute, communicate, collaborate, draw connections and use a variety of strategies.
 Thinking flexibly and persevering through investigations builds growth mindsets needed for problem solving.
 Skills build from grade to grade in each of the six strands of the math program: number sense, operations and computations, measurement and geometry, patterns and relationships, mathematical reasoning and data analysis.
 Concepts are taught from concrete to abstract levels with manipulative materials, paper and pencil work, games, performance tasks and literature.
 Our team of math specialists supports differentiated instruction and enrichment by collaborating with teachers on curriculum development and working with small groups of students.

 Fourth grade math is taught daily by math specialists in collaboration with classroom teachers, and provides students with strategies to embrace math challenges with excitement and curiosity.
 Throughout the year, problem-solving strategies and creative thinking are indispensable partners for all students as they acquire math skills — and can be applied to other subjects in fourth grade and beyond.
 The curriculum begins with principles of whole numbers and place value.
 It moves on to more complex multi-digit multiplication and division, including factors and multiples, and division strategies for partial quotient and long division.
 In the spring, a comprehensive unit on fractions and decimals includes comparing fractions, addition and subtraction with like and unlike denominators, rounding and percentages.
 A unit on geometry focuses on lines, line segments and rays.
 Finally, at the end of the year, there is a brief introduction to algebra.
-Math enthusiasts in the fourth grades begin competing as mathletes at competitions.
+Math enthusiasts in the fourth grade begin competing as mathletes at competitions.

 At CGPS, the social studies curriculum focuses on events from the past and present through the lens of an essential question.
 For fourth graders examining exploration throughout history, those questions include “What happens when two different cultures interact?” and, “What motivates us?”
 During a unit of study on Marco Polo and the Silk Road, students visit the Rubin Museum.
 They also participate in an in-school field trip, playing the roles of spice merchants as they travel from one silk road outpost to another, and learning about the cultural and economic life along this route.
 Fourth graders study 1492 and explorers such as Christopher Columbus.
 They consider how geography and interactions with Native American people affected the goals of the Lewis and Clark expedition.
 The social studies curriculum emphasizes evidence-based learning.
 Throughout the year, fourth graders access both primary and secondary sources and develop their research and note-taking skills.